manyducksco/borf/packages/browser/README.md

 Views are what most other JS frameworks call a component; a reusable chunk of markup and logic that takes attributes/props/inputs/etc and returns what's going to be displayed to the user.
 As you might expect if you have experience with React, Views can be used just like typical HTML elements.

+> Borf has two types of components; Views and Stores.
+Views deal with displaying DOM nodes and handling user input, while Stores manage shared state that is accessible to multiple components.
+Stores are explained in more depth later in this README.

 ```js
 app.addRootView((ctx, m) => {
   return m("div", [